-What are Causes of Addiction?
+What are root Causes of Addiction?
 Addiction Biological and Social Impact, Importance Of Recognizing The Causes Of Addiction & Relapse Prevention

-- 2 What are Causes of Addiction?
+What are th root Causes of Addiction?

 The social model of addiction recovery has been seen in programs like Alcoholics Anonymous (AA), where mutual self-help is promoted to stay sober and distinguish the root causes of addiction.
 Generally, people struggling with alcoholism or addiction often lack social support.
 In the absence of that support from a social network, their addiction can lead to unraveling their lives and sometimes homelessness.
 Long ago, AA recognized that alcoholics struggling with sobriety needed more social support and the guidance provided by shared experiences.
 This model of addiction offers a variety of benefits that increases patients’ chances of achieving long-term sobriety.